 There are several ways that great companies can fail.
 Here are some examples:

 - Competition: Other companies who produce your product or service better, cheaper or more efficiently than you do.
 Think BlackBerry, Nokia and Microsoft.
 These guys were dominant in the smartphone market before Apple and Google came along with iOS and Android.
-They simply could not imagine better phones their their own products until another company stuck one in their face.
+They simply could not imagine better phones than their own products until another company stuck one in their face.
 Even then they were slow to realise that their days were numbered.

 - Market Shifts: Changes in the costs of components, raw materials or supporting commodities which affects the overall costs of ownership or cost of operating of a company’s products and services could shift the entire market in favor of your competitor’s products.
 Think American car manufacturers like Ford and GM.
-When the oil prices rose, American consumers shifted to buying a more fuel efficient and cheaper cars from Japan and thus significantly reduced the American car manufacturer’s market dominance.
+When the oil prices rose, American consumers shifted to buying more fuel efficient and cheaper cars from Japan and thus significantly reduced the American car manufacturer’s market dominance.
 They’ve yet to recover from this.

-- Disruptive innovation: New products and services that appear which makes their current offerings irrelevant.
+- Disruptive Innovation: New products and services that appear which makes their current offerings irrelevant.
 Think Kodak and Fuji – once great companies that produces film and film technologies for cameras – with the advent of digital cameras, their products were no longer needed.

 Given all the above possibilities, you can see why it’s more likely than not that great companies of today will NOT be great companies of tomorrow.
 There are so many pitfalls and competitive pressure that, often, people running great companies get blind-sided by changes in the marketplace that could end their dominant status.